 This is the time of year for giving thanks, so it’s no surprise that I’m about to lay out exactly what I’m thankful for in this post.
 Before I do, I will point out that practicing gratitude on a daily basis is something I’ve aspired to do over the years.
-At one time (the impetus is fuzzy, but I suspect upon reading an article in a magazine on the benefits of expressing gratitude), I arranged for each of my kids and my husband to have their own gratitude journal.
+At one time, I arranged for each of my kids and my husband to have their own gratitude journal.
 I personalized each journal with their name followed by a heart ♡ that I drew myself.
-The plan was for us to write or draw what we were grateful when the urge hit.
+The plan was for us to write or draw what we were grateful for when the urge hit.

-Looking back, that was my attempt to instill the process of journaling in my kids.
+Looking back, that was my attempt to instill the love of journaling into my kids.
 To my chagrin (I may be exaggerating), I don’t know what happened to those journals.
 I was just kidding myself thinking my husband would do it, but for a time I think he used it to write his notes from church.
 I’m not even sure where mine is, but I’ve had so many journals over the years it’s likely somewhere.
 My daughter loves paper, notebooks, and journals, and she never really learned to use the whole book before starting a new one.
-I don’t take responsibility for that because I’ve harped on this many times.
-(I probably should not have bought so many supplies at once or maybe I could have hid the extras, but that’s neither here nor there for this post.)
-Whatever the case, I gave up.
-Occasionally, a journal that’s been missing/forgotten would pop up in a corner after months.
+Occasionally, a journal that’s been missing or forgotten would pop up in a corner after months.
 That’s the case with these gratitude journals.
-I vaguely remember a few months ago that one popped up somewhere in the house.
-I thought to myself, “Oh look.
+One popped up a few months ago and I thought to myself, “Oh look.
 I remember you”, and kept on walking.

 In the world we live in today, there is so much competition, so many choices, and so many opinions.
-I get frustrated sometimes with simply reading the comments section on social media posts because many opinions are rude, mean, and thoughtless.
-There are also many pleasant, thought provoking, and affirming comments, but I hate it when I get blind sighted by a mean, rude, thoughtless one.
+I sometimes get frustrated reading the comments section on social media posts because people can be rude, mean, and thoughtless.
+There are also many pleasant, thought provoking, and affirming comments, but I hate it when I get blind sighted by mean, rude, thoughtless ones.
 It does give indication of how people across the world think, even if folks are hiding behind a different persona than when not on social media.
-All of this can be overwhelming to navigate, making it difficult to hear our own voices.
-Perhaps these are only my perceptions, but I suspect that if I’m feeling it, someone else is too because I’m not that unique.
+All of this can be overwhelming, making it difficult to hear our own voices.
+I suspect that if I’m feeling it, someone else is too.

-When I write posts, although I may not indicate it, I often research definitions to ensure that I’m using words accurately even though this blog is a reflection of my thoughts.
-I did a quick superficial search to compare the definitions of gratitude and thankful and they are generally synonymous.
+I did a quick superficial google search to compare the definitions of gratitude and thankful and they are generally synonymous.
 A very slight difference is that the definition of the word gratitude includes the word “expression” (i.e., expression of gratitude).
 Thankful is described as a “state of being” (i.e., of being grateful/pleased).
 Both can be used as an expression and both can be used as a state of being.
 Feel free to research these nuances on your own, but I’ve used them synonymously in this post.